liupeng311/MSIPep/README.md

 2. Running environment
 MSIPep requires a Linux operation system(centos7) with Python(V3.7), Perl(V5.26) and Java(V1.7) installed.In addition, it is recommended to run the following commands in the terminal to ensure they work correctly.
+'
-'''which wget
+which wget
 which pip
-which gunzip'''
+which gunzip
+'

 Before getting started, please run the following code first:
+'
-'''cd MSIPep
+cd MSIPep
-bash start.sh'''
+bash start.sh
+'

 ##Table of Contents